Free Activities in Tauranga and Mt Maunganui

 6. Hit One of the Markets – FREE

 There’s always something going on in Tauranga and Mt Maunganui and markets are usually involved.
 Check out the Little Big Markets in Coronation Park, Mt Maunganui, every first Saturday of the month during summer 9am-2pm, for food, crafts, design and art.
 The Tauranga Farmers Market is bustling with stalls and shoppers from around 8am to 12pm on Saturdays too.
 It is held at the Tauranga Primary School on Fifth Avenue/Cameron Road.
 Finally if you are up early on Sundays too, the Tauranga Market is held at the Historic Village on Seventeenth Avenue West on the first and third Sunday of each month.
 See more experiences like this in the 9 Things to Do in Tauranga for Foodies.

 7. Go on a Street Art Crawl – FREE

 There are some pretty impressive murals spray-painted onto the walls of Tauranga.
 Finding them is not only a great way to explore the city centre, but it provides you with some pretty neat photo-ops!
-Check out the car parks and parking buildings around Spring Street, the huge construction worker mural down the Grey Street service lane, and a few more artwork on 53 The Strand, 176 Cameron Road and 24 Drive Crescent.
+Check out the car parks and parking buildings around Spring Street, the huge construction worker mural down the Grey Street service lane, and a few more artwork on 53 The Strand, 176 Cameron Road and 24 Dive Crescent.

 Location: Tauranga City Centre